Mutual Funds' Fire Sales and the Real Economy: Evidence from Hurricanes

 Date Written: October 13, 2020

-Using a novel approach based on hurricanes, this paper contributes to the recent debate on whether nonfundamental price variations affect real economic activities.
-Hurricanes create liquidity demand from investors living in disaster zones.
-This translates into additional outflows for mutual funds in the areas affected by hur- ricanes of about $2.5 billions.
-Such outflows cause fire sales, which are followed by temporary price drops in stocks unrelated to the natural disaster (-7% reverted within 10 months).
-The nonfundamental price decline induces firms to reduce investments by 4%.
-These results indicate that when the source of outflows is identified ex-ante and stems from investors’ liquidity needs unrelated to fund performance, the resulting nonfundamental price variations actually distort firms’ real decisions.
+This paper exploits hurricanes to show the link between nonfundamental shocks and real economic activities.
+Hurricanes create liquidity demand from investors living in disaster zones, which translates into $3.5 billion of outflows for mutual funds headquartered in the same areas.
+Such outflows cause fire sales, leading abnormal returns of firms unrelated to the hurricane to temporary drop by 10%.
+The nonfundamental shock induces firms to reduce investment and time the market by increasing share repurchases.
+These results indicate that when mutual funds outflows stem from liquidity needs unrelated to fund performance, the resulting nonfundamental price variations affect firms’ real decisions.

 JEL Classification: G14, G31, G23, Q54.